covemountainsoftware/cpputest-for-freertos/README.md

 ## Continuous Integration

-This project has configured GitHub Actions to build and execute all unit tests found in this project.
+This project uses GitHub Actions to build and execute all unit tests found in this project.
 This is an example of one of the key benefits of host-based testing of embedded software.

 See the configuration at: `.github/workflows/cmake.yml`